The Shih Apso is a designer hybrid dog breed that is a cross between the Lhasa Apso and the Shih Tzu.

 A way to prevent these health conditions is to buy a dog from a reputable breeder who can show you the health clearances of both the parent dogs.

-Also, it really helps to visit the puppy before buying to check the conditions he is kept in.
+Also, it helps to visit the puppy before buying to check the conditions he is kept in.